ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/_next-steps.md

 ---
-next_step_guidance: Try the Arm Mobile Studio learning path for an introduction to profiling and optimizing your applications.
+next_step_guidance: Try the Arm Performance Studio for mobile Learning Path for an introduction to profiling and optimizing your applications.

-recommended_path: /learning-paths/smartphones-and-mobile/ams/
+recommended_path: "/learning-paths/smartphones-and-mobile/ams/"

 further_reading:
     - resource: